MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-personalization-user.md

 ms.reviewer: jswymer
 ms.search.keywords: 'customize, personalize, personalization, hide columns, remove fields, move fields, resize column, change column width' ms.search.form: '9020, 9022, 9026, 9027, 9030, 9000, 9009, 9004, 9005, 9024, 9006, 9007, 9010, 9016, 9017'
-ms.date: 09/14/2023
+ms.date: 12/05/2023
 ms.author: jswymer
 ---
 # Personalise your workspace

 You can personalise your workspace to suit your work and preferences.
 Change pages so that they display only the information you need, where you need it.
 Personalisation affects only your workspace.
 It doesn't change how others work.
 You can personalise all types of pages, including the [role centre](ui-change-basic-settings.md#role-center) page.

+> [!NOTE]
+> Due to restrictions on design capabilities in the web client, it's currently not possible to customise or personalise the controls within the grid syntax.
+It applies to all design modes, not just personalisation.

 [!INCLUDE [about-ui-learn](includes/about-ui-learn.md)]